meremeev/tensor-glue/README.md

 # Tensor-glue library

-Generic tensor library is intended to bridge a gap between CPU and GPU computational devices in heterogeneous applications.
+Generic header-only tensor library, intended be use as a middle layer between GPU and CPU devices in heterogeneous applications.

-Currently the library provides only one implementation based on CUDA Unified Memory - *ManagedTensor<T>* which provide smooth synchronization across GPU and CPU domains and across multiple GPU devices.
-This implementation is still WIP.
+Library provides template of tensor implementation based on CUDA Unified Memory - *ManagedTensor<T>* which provide smooth synchronization across GPU and CPU domains and across multiple GPU devices.
+Is supports all CUDA compatible types.

-Supported data types: *int8*, *int64*, *float*, *double*.

 ManageTensor implementation requires:
 - 64-bit host application.